Five Reasons Why 2025 Could Be Rory Mcllroy’s Year

 The rise in adoption reflects a broader trend in golf toward exploring unorthodox methods that can provide measurable benefits.

-While cross-handed chipping may not suit everyone, it’s an excellent option for golfers looking to eliminate inconsistency in their short-game mechanics.
+However, while cross-handed chipping may not suit everyone, it’s an excellent option for golfers looking to eliminate inconsistency in their short-game mechanics.
 Have you tried it yourself?